alitokur/arena-allocator/README.md

 ## Build
- You can build FIXT by following these steps:
+ You can build Arena Allocator by following these steps:

 - Clone the repository: